Sometimes finding our selves is like making a spider web. It’s intricate, detailed, contemplative and sometimes involves a lot of work.

 What does that look like?
 Developing trusting relationships, being forgiving and having forgiving friendships; and tolerating and loving on folk we don’t even like.
 It involves being spiritually mature about things, because it is the right thing to do.
 Choosing to being honest in accepting others and being open enough to hear the truth about ourselves and tell others the truth, choosing to speak the truth, in love.
 I used to have the hardest time dealing with conflict.
 Then I took a few courses and learned about the skills I needed and began to practice them.
 To my surprise, they worked!☺️

 And the journey to my road of personal growth and development began.
 I must admit, it’s taken years to pull the layers off.
 Yet my age has helped me develop into someone “ I “ can trust.
 And if I can trust me, and my actions, that’s true empowerment.
-Be a Il never let anyone treat this soul negatively again.
+But I will l never let anyone treat this soul negatively again.
 Stomp all over this mind, this will and emotions til they die again.
 No, not I.

 This woman arose again.

-She figured out when she left this country, touched the hearts of youth and h Lord them dream again, she had purpose.
+She figured out when she left this country, touched the hearts of youth and led them to dream again, she had purpose.

 She found out when she traveled over 8,115 miles to chase her dream and GOT THERE, she was on to something.
 That life and purpose was worth pursuing and she through these actions could BECOME ALIVE.